-- Leaves: Quickly decompose, excellent for improving soil.
+- Leaves: Quickly decompose, excellent for improving the soil.
 Be sure to shred them first with a mulching mower.

 - Straw: A good winter mulch for the vegetable garden.
 Buy only weed-free straw.
 Avoid hay, which is weedy.
-Mulch 6-8 inches deep.
+Mulch 6-8 inches (15–20 cm) deep.
 Short-leaf pine straw is attractive on flowerbeds and doesn’t float or wash away.

-- Bark mulch: Usually consists of by-products from pine, cypress or hardwood.
+- Bark mulch: Usually consists of by-products from pine, cypress, or hardwood.
 May be shredded or in chunks.
 Resists compaction, won’t blow away, attractive.

 - Wood chips: Decompose very slowly.
-Good for paths, trees, shrubs.
-Weathers to grayish color over time, losing some of their decorative appearance.
+Good for paths, trees, and shrubs.
+Weathers to grayish color over time, losing some of its decorative appearance.
 Made of many different kinds of trees.
 Is often available free from municipalities or utility companies.
 Tree trimmers will often deliver a load free to your driveway to save on dump fees.
 There’s no quality control, so it may contain seeds.
-Be aware, too, that wood that hasn’t been aged can be harmful to tender stems and plants, if placed too close.
+Be aware, too, that wood that hasn’t been aged can be harmful to tender stems and plants if placed too close.

 - Melaleuca mulch: An environmentally friendly alternative to Cypress mulch, this is from invasive Melaleuca species of trees.

-- Other dyed mulches: Colored with safe dyes, recycled wood is also available in yellow, natural and black.
+- Other dyed mulches: Colored with safe dyes, recycled wood is also available in yellow, natural, and black.

 - Nuggets: Usually chunks of driftwood or pine bark, these last a long time.
-Not good for wet areas or slopes, as they float and wash away.
+Not good for wet areas or slopes, as they float and will wash away.

 - Pebbles and stones: Non-organic.
 Lasts forever, of course.
 Whether fine-textured or coarse, it won’t blow away.
-Allows water drainage, but doesn’t hold moisture.
+Allows water drainage but doesn’t hold moisture.
 Gives a “hard” look to beds, which suits some types of plants, such as cacti and other succulents.
 May lead to soil compaction.
 Reflects sun and heat.